Medically reviewed by Drugs.com. Last updated on May 31, 2019.

 Food and medications

-You may be asked to stop taking blood-thinning medications (including aspirin, clopidogrel [Plavix] and warfarin [Coumadin, Jantoven]) several days before your bronchoscopy.
+You may be asked to stop taking blood-thinning medications such as aspirin, clopidogrel (Plavix) and warfarin (Coumadin, Jantoven) several days before bronchoscopy.
 You'll also be asked not to eat or drink for four to eight hours before the procedure.

 Clothing and personal items